yoyomo/chat-challenge/README.md

 We know you're eager to get to the code, but please read the instructions carefully before you begin.

-The challenge might seem tricky at first, but once you get into it, we hopy you'll enjoy the process and have fun working with AI and Go.
+The challenge might seem tricky at first, but once you get into it, we hope you'll enjoy the process and have fun working with AI and Go.

 ## Introduction